 (7) Exceptions to monitoring well requirements.
-When appropriate, based on the documented ground water flow direction, one monitoring well may be authorized by a discharge permit to monitor ground water hydrologically downgradient of more than one contamination source the dairy facility under any of the following circumstances.
+When appropriate, based on the documented ground water flow direction, one monitoring well may be authorized by a discharge permit to monitor ground water hydrologically downgradient of more than one contamination source under any of the following circumstances.